From A for AGF Videoforschung to Z for zapping, the most important technical terms in video research are explained here.

 Site-centric measurement is an approach for measuring reach values.
 Under this approach, the measurement refers to the page impressions of a website on the basis of cookies, for example.

-Smart TVs are modern TV sets offering additional functions such as access to the Internet or a home network, for example.
-They make it possible to display and play websites, videos and audio clips or access social networks.
-Smart TVs usually offer other features (e.g. media player, AVOD or SVOD services) as additional applications.
+Smart TVs include modern televisions with additional functions such as access to the internet or home network.
+They enable the display and playback of websites, videos, audio clips or access to social networks.
+As a rule, Smart TVs offer further features (e.g. media player, AVOD or SVOD services) as additional applications.
+If a Smart TV is actively connected to the internet, it is also called a Connected TV.

 Split screens refer to the concurrent transmission of advertising and programming content by splitting the screen.
 They are a sub-category of special advertising form of TV advertising.